scalar-af/aws-loft-2017-container-lab/labs/lab0/chapter0.md

 You will be assigned a number by the instructor.

 Retrieve the key from the [instructor host](http://s3-us-west-2.amazonaws.com/redhat-lunch-learn-lab/index.html) so that you can _SSH_ into the instances by accessing the password protected directory from the table above.
-Download the .PEM or .OOK file to your local machine and change the permissions of the file to 600.
+Download the .PEM or .PPK file to your local machine and change the permissions of the file to 600.

 ## Connecting to your AWS Instance
 This lab should be performed on **YOUR ASSIGNED AWS INSTANCE** as `ec2-user` unless otherwise instructed.